Corrections Corporation of America

 Although 2004 and 2005 were the two years of highest lobbying expenses, 2007 was the third largest spending year, largely because of the seven bills CCA lobbied for or against that year.
 The bill with the most reports, H.R.
 1889, known as the "Private Prison Information Act of 2007," would have required private prisons to be subject to FOIA requests just as federal prisons and correctional facilities are.
 CCA vehemently opposed the bill.
 That and all similar bills have either died in or before subcommittee hearings, according to for-profit prison scholar Christopher Petrella.
 CCA and its hired firms also lobbied heavily against another bill to end the use of private prisons for incarcerating inmates, H.R.
 1890 or the "Public Safety Act."

-In the first quarter of 2013, CCA and its hired firms spent $510,000 on lobbying at the federal level, employing what the Center for Responsive Politics calls "32 well-connected federal lobbyists."
+In the first half of 2014, CCA and its hired firms spent $530,000 on lobbying at the federal level, employing 25 lobbyists, 80 percent of whom have "revolving door" connections.

-Beyond bills directly impacting the private prison system, CCA has a possible stake in new immigration reform in 2013, when new pathways to citizenship will disrupt the amount of people detained in private prisons for their immigration status.
+Beyond bills directly impacting the private prison system, CCA has a possible stake in possible immigration reform, when new pathways to citizenship could disrupt the number of people detained in private prisons for their immigration status.
 A CCA spokesperson denied the company's involvement in immigration reform to The Nation in February 2013, but lobbying reports show its efforts regarding border security bills in 2007-2008, such as the Border Security Act, and appropriations bills for the Department of Homeland Security.
-The Nation article depicts its likely involvement and the results of new immigration reform:
+In 2014, CCA reported lobbying on bills related to funding for Homeland Security and Immigration and Customs Enforcement.

 - "On the one hand, a pathway to citizenship and legal reforms sought by advocates could reduce the number of immigrants detained by CCA and its competitors in the private prison industry.
 'Private prison corporations have an enormous stake in immigration reform,' says Bob Libal, a prison reform advocate with Grassroots Leadership.
 'A reform that provides a timely pathway to citizenship without further criminalizing migration would be a huge hit to the industry,' he says."